SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab2/README.md

 After seeing `ILQR warm up finished` on your terminal, you can choose any point on the map, using **2D Nav Goal** on your RViz, and verify your receding horizon planner.
 Think about the advantages and disadvantages of the policy planner in task 2 and the receding horizon planner in this task. **Record a video of your simulation to upload on Canvas and write a few sentences (e.g., as a comment or attached document) with your thoughts in your final submission**.

-# Testing Your Planner on Mini-Truck
+# Testing Your Planner on Mini Truck

 The modularity of ROS allows us to quickly deploy our algorithms from the simulated environment into the real robot with minimal changes to your code.
 As you did in lab 1, test your trajectory planner on the mini truck with the provided `ilqr_truck.launch`.
 You can use `receding_horizon` option to choose between policy planner and receding horizon planner.